 2.5.
 "Cyber Security" means the condition in which road vehicles and their functions are protected against threats to electrical or electronic components.

 2.6.
-"Cyber Security Management System (CSMS)" means a systematic risk-based approach defining organisational processes, responsibilities and governance to mitigate cyber threats and protect vehicles from cyber-attacks.
+"Cyber Security Management System (CSMS)" means a systematic risk-based approach defining organisational processes, responsibilities and governance to avoid or mitigate cyber threats and protect vehicles from cyber-attacks.

 2.7.
-"Data protection" means the implementation of appropriate administrative, technical or physical means to guard against unauthorized intentional or accidental disclosure, modification, or destruction of data.
+"Data protection" means the implementation of appropriate administrative, technical or physical means to guard against unauthorized intentional or accidental disclosure, transfer, modification, or destruction of data.

 2.8.
-"Defence-in-depth" means a system with multiple levels of protection that maintains a total protection level even in the event of failure or penetration of a single protection level.
+"Defence-in-depth" means a system with multiple levels of protection in a successive way focusing on the same security objectives that maintains a total protection level even in the event of failure or penetration of a single protection level.

 2.9.
 "Lifecycle" means the span of a vehicle's existence from its initial development through the period of marketing and active use to eventual obsolescence.